samjvsutcliffe/pycbg/README.md

 Command line usage
 ==================

-After installing PyCBG, a new python executable `pycbg` is available (`pip` should automatically install it inside a directory in your `$PATH`).
-It allows to easily create a PyCBG interactive session, build the documentation or getting PyCBG's version.
+While PyCBG is essentially a Python module, installation also provides a new Python executable `pycbg` (`pip` should automatically install it inside a directory in your `$PATH`) with all PyCBG features being already imported.
+The executable may serve to create a PyCBG interactive session, build the documentation or get PyCBG's version.

 ## Complete description
 ```console